 Fires can greatly impact warehouses since they are generally large spaces tightly packed with goods.
 The most effective method for controlling a warehouse fire is a properly functioning sprinkler system.
 In the event of a fire, organizations should also have a fire protection system that includes these essential elements:

 - Fire extinguishers

 - A well functioning evacuation procedure

-Reduce and prevent the impact of flooding and water damage to both business operations and inventory:
+In order to reduce and prevent the impact of flooding and water damage to inventory or the warehouse itself:

 - Keep stock off the floor.